-Walleye angler harvest rates set records in 2018 which pleases management authorities.
-Numerous large hatches point to an even brighter future for Lake Erie, the Walleye Capital of the World.
-Ohio’s Lake Erie daily bag limit for walleye is four fish per angler and the yellow perch daily bag limit is 30 fish per angler through April 30, 2019.
+Walleye fishing harvest rates set records in 2018 which pleased the management authorities.
+Numerous large hatches in the past couple years point to an even brighter fishing and tourism future for Lake Erie, the Walleye Capital of the World.
+Ohio’s Lake Erie daily bag limit for walleye is four fish per angler and the yellow perch daily bag limit is 30 fish per angler through April 30, 2020.

 The daily bag limit will be 6 walleye per angler from May 1 through the end of the year.
 A 15-inch minimum size limit is in effect during the entire season for walleye.
 The yellow perch daily limit will remain at 30 in all of Ohio’s Lake Erie waters through the end of the year, with no minimum size limit.
 Put-in-Bay restaurants are excited to have so much fresh fish this upcoming season!

 - Free Fishing Days: June 20 and 21, 2020

 - Effective January 1, 2020, it is legal to use three rods per angler in the Lake Erie Sportfishing District.

 - New license options are available for residents (3-Year, 5-Year, 10-Year, and Lifetime Licenses)

 - Annual fishing licenses are now valid for 365 days from the date of purchase.

 - The Lake Erie fishing permit is required for nonresidents from Jan.
 1 to April 30.

 - Lake Erie black bass regulations were updated.

 - The Ballville dam was removed on the Sandusky River.
 The new endpoint for regulation purposes is the Waterworks dam in Tiffin.